-Violators of Board policy are to be reported to the State Board Commission.
+Violators of USBE policy are to be reported to the State Board Commission.

-Provide training for health educators, allowing them to review Board rules and instructional materials once every three years.
+Provide training for health educators, allowing them to review USBE rules and instructional materials once every three years.

-Students who opt out of the maturation program shall be allowed, under the supervision of their parents and in cooperation with the teacher and school, to learn the required course materials consistent with Utah Code 53A-13-101.2(1), (2) and (3).
 New teachers are required to attend a state-sponsored professional development as they begin their career.
-Thereafter, teachers must attend a District sponsored professional development once every three years.
+Thereafter, teachers must complete a required professional development once every three years.